 The solution defines how the same credentials can be leveraged for devices accessing SNPN via NG-RAN and 5GC, and non-3GPP access network using Non-Seamless WLAN Offload Function (NSWOF).
 In case a device is connected via WLAN for the non-3GPP access network, NSWOF interfaces to the WLAN access network using the SWa interface as defined in TS 23.402 [9], and interfaces to the AUSF using the Nausf Service Based Interface (SBI) performing the protocol translation and the AUSF discovery.

 If a device is connected via a residential gateway (e.g. FN-RG or 5G-RG), NSWOF support for wireline access that is being addressed in Rel-18 5WWC (e.g. Solution#22 in TR 23.700-17 [16]) is assumed and conclusion of TS 23.700-17 [16] will be taken into account and possible alignment will be considered.
 For example, NSWOF of wireline access interfaces to a 5G-RG using a SWa interface as referred in TR 23.700-17 [16].
 Based on this solution, the device connecting to 5G-RG is authenticated and authorized by the HPLMN of this device.
 The authentication procedure does not require 5GS registration because it is based on the NSWO authentication procedure specified in Annex S of TS 33.501 [10]".

+After being successfully authenticated for NSWO, the WLAN or Wireline access network may apply access authorisation (i.e. access restrictions to one or more DNNs or services) according to the device's SNPN subscription.
+This would allow similar service experience as if the device would register with the SNPN.

 6.21.2 Functional Description